School of Dogs Ltd ®, is a professional, family run, dog training business, established since April 2012.

 Lee was a Fully Graded Search Dog Handler for Search and Rescue Dogs Association, SARDA (England), with his border collie Bracken.
 They were involved in many callouts searching for missing people in wild and remote areas in their 10 years of service.
 Lee also went on to train Fern as a search dog, but this work was not for Fern.
 Lee stood down from this volunteering service in 2012.

 Lee has lots of skills and experience working with people, as a professional youth worker for over 20 years.
 He managed voluntary sector youth projects and a City-wide youth project which won many national awards for helping to minimise youths causing anti-social behaviour across the City of Sunderland by 34%.
-After this Lee felt it was time for a life changing move in his career and took voluntary redundancy to set up School of Dogs.
+After this Lee felt it was time for a life changing move in his career and took voluntary redundancy in 2012 to set up School of Dogs.

 Lee went on to study for three years to gain a Degree in Canine Behaviour and Training from Hull University.
 Within this time, Lee studied.